20 Top Dental Tips for 2019

 Looking after your teeth is something which should be important to us all.
 Unfortunately, it is something which can often go forgotten by many and leads to bad breath, plaque build-up and more serious dental problems.
 However, there are a multitude of ways in which you can help look after your smile and keep a lasting smile for years to come.
 Read on below for MSC’s 20 top tips for looking after your teeth.

 Brushing your teeth is simple, quick, and is one of the best ways to keep your teeth in good working order.
-Completing a 2-minute brush twice a day really helps to remove plaque from the teeth, which can help to prevent tooth decay.
-Routinely brushing doesn’t just give health benefits, a good brush will also give you a whiter more appealing smile that you can be proud of.
+Completing a 2-minute brush twice a day really helps to remove plaque from the teeth, which can help to prevent tooth decay and more serious dental problems.
+Routinely brushing your teeth and gums can also give you a whiter, more appealing smile which you can show off and be proud of, helping to boost your self-confidence.

 2. Toothbrush Choice

 Everyone’s teeth and gums are different and selecting a toothbrush that works for you is important.
 For the vast majority of us however, an electric toothbrush will be the ideal choice, as it gives a more in-depth clean compared to a regular toothbrush.
-Something that a lot of people often disregarded in regards to their toothbrush, is the effectiveness of it over time.
-It is recommended that you change your toothbrush every 3-6 months to help ensure optimal cleaning of your teeth and prevent a build-up of bacteria captured in the toothbrush bristles.
+Something that a lot of people often forget about in regards to their toothbrush, is the effectiveness of it over time.
+It is recommended that you change your toothbrush every 3-6 months to help ensure optimal cleaning of your teeth.
+Renewing your toothbrush or toothbrush head will help to prevent a build-up of bacteria captured in the toothbrush bristles and in turn help to provide a better clean for your teeth.

 3. Less Sugary Food and Drinks

 Sweet treats and sugary drinks are a common indulgence.
 It’s important to be careful when consuming anything sugary.
 Take a moment to consider how much sugar can be found in these drinks and snacks; some fizzy drinks can contain up to 8 teaspoons of sugar in a small 330ml can.
-While sticky sweets including lollies can sometimes get stuck in the cracks of your teeth, which can cause tooth decay.
+Sticky sweets including lollies can sometimes get stuck in the cracks of your teeth, which can cause a decaying of your teeth.
 One quick and easy way to address this is to eat and drink sugar-free items, or purchase items with no added sugar.
 Doing so will reduce the amount of sugar that your teeth are exposed to, which helps improve your dental health.
+This also has the added effect of being beneficial to your general health.

 4. Regular Visits to the Dentist